Paul Lukin (b.1980)

 — Paul Lukin

-Lukin’s accolades include Photographer of the Year and Contest Winner at the Exposure One Awards (2024).
-He was previously a finalist at the Sony World Photography Awards (2018) and the Siena International Photo Awards (2019), and was shortlisted for World Press Photo (2019).
+Lukin was named Photographer of the Year and Overall Winner at the Exposure One Awards (2024), and has been recognized by major international platforms including the Sony World Photography Awards, Siena International Photo Awards, and World Press Photo.
 In 2024, All About Photo Magazine named him among the Best Modern Photographers.
-His prints are held in permanent public and private collections worldwide.